rigellago2013/http-monitor-server/README.md

 ### Data Flow

 1. **HTTP Response Collection**: The backend exposes endpoints to log and retrieve HTTP responses. <br/>
-2. **Polling Mechanism**: The frontend can call the `/ping/history` endpoint every few seconds to fetch new response data to mimic realtime udpate since vercel does not support socket io.
+2. **Polling Mechanism**: The frontend can call the `/ping/history` endpoint every second to fetch new response data to mimic realtime udpate since vercel FREE tier does not support socket io.
 3. **Data Management**: MongoDB stores each response with headers, payload, status, and other metadata. <br/>

 ### Directory Structure